microsoft/conversational-speaker/README.md

   _If you are curious to play with the models directly, check out the `Playground` at the top of the page._

-### 2. Configuring API keys for desktop development
-  1. If you have not already, download and install the .NET 6 SDK for your platform here: https://dotnet.microsoft.com/en-us/download/dotnet/6.0.
-  1. Open a command-line terminal and change directory to `./src/ConversationalSpeaker`.
-  1. Run `dotnet user-secrets set "AzureCognitiveServices:Key" "****` and replace **** with one of the keys from your Azure Cognitive Services instance.
-  1. Run `dotnet user-secrets set "OpenAI:Key" "****` and replace **** with one of the keys from your OpenAI account.

-  Optionally you can set key values directly in `./src/ConversationalSpeaker/configuration.json`.
-  Though, **THIS IS DANGEROUS** and you should never check-in API keys to a git repository - even locally.

-### * __If you accidentally checked in an API key to git:__
-1. Regenerate your OpenAI key:
-   1. In a web browser, navigate to https://openai.com/api.
-   1. In the top-right corner click on your account, then "View API keys".
-   1. Click the garbage can next to the exposed API Key to delete it.
-   1. Click "+ Create new secret key" to regenerate a new one.
-1. Regenerate your Azure Cognitive Services key:
-   1. In a web browser, navigate to https://portal.azure.com and go to your instance of Azure Cognitive Services (e.g. `my-conv-speak-cog-001`)
-   1. On the left side navigation bar, select `Keys and Endpoints` under `Resource Management`.
-   1. Near the top of the screen, click either `Regenerate Key1` or `Regenerate Key2`, whichever one was checked in to git (regenerating both is also acceptable).

 ## The Code
 ### 1. Get and configure the code.
 1. On the Raspberry Pi or your PC, open a command-line terminal